LGBTQ rights in Zimbabwe

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in Zimbabwe face legal challenges not experienced by non-LGBTQ residents.
 Since 1995, the Government of Zimbabwe has carried out campaigns against LGBTQ rights.
 Sodomy is classified as unlawful sexual conduct and defined in the Criminal Code as either anal sexual intercourse or any "indecent act" between consenting adults.
 Since 1995, the government has carried out campaigns against both homosexual men and women.

-Zimbabwe stands in sharp contrast with neighbouring South Africa, as well as Mozambique and Botswana which both enacted LGBTQ protections in the 21st century, along with Namibia, which decriminalized homosexuality in 2024 and recognizes foreign same-sex relations in 2023.
+Zimbabwe stands in sharp contrast with neighbouring South Africa, Mozambique and Botswana, which enacted LGBTQ protections in the 20th and 21st centuries, along with Namibia, which decriminalized homosexuality in 2024 and recognized foreign same-sex relations starting in 2023.
 Same-sex marriage is banned by the Zimbabwe Constitution, and LGBTQ people enjoy no legal protections from discrimination, violence and harassment.
 Members of the LGBTQ community are heavily marginalised in both the legal and social spheres.
 As a result, many choose to remain in the closet, commit suicide, or emigrate, with a popular destination being South Africa due to their gay-friendly laws.
 However, since Robert Mugabe's forced removal from the presidency in November 2017, LGBTQ activists have expressed hopes that their human rights will be respected.

 According to a 2018 survey, 50% of gay men in Zimbabwe had been physically assaulted and 64% had been disowned by their families.
 27% of lesbians also reported disownment.

 Homosexuality, same-sex relations and cross-dressing used to be accepted and commonplace in Zimbabwe prior to colonisation and post-independence anti-White government policies, which in turn has spread the erroneous belief that homosexuality is un-African or a Western phenomenon brought to the country.
 Homosexual activity has been documented among the San people, the Khoikhoi people, the Ndebele people and the Shona people.